 Earned Versus Paid Placements

-Earned placements are the product of a public relations agent pitching stories to news organizations hoping they will run the story and earn media coverage.
+Earned placements are the product of a public relations agent pitching stories to news organizations hoping they will run the report and gain media coverage.
 Earned placements are what most people traditionally think about when they hear about public relations.

 Paid placements are advertising.
-When you decide to buy ad space to get your message out, the content should be written in a way that is intended to be positive advertising and not news.
+When you decide to buy ad space to get your message out, the content should be written in a way intended to be positive advertising, not news.
 There is nothing wrong with buying advertising space when the intended result is to put your story out there.

 Make or Follow a Story Using Social Media

-Creating a narrative on your own starts with an idea you think people might find interesting.
+Creating a narrative on your starts with an idea you think people might find interesting.
 Every news story comes from something that affects people.
-For example, a divorce attorney receiving frequent similar questions about a change in family law.
+For example, a divorce attorney receives frequent similar questions about a change in family law.
 They may write an article for their website and share it on social media and in their newsletter.
-Doing this opens a door to someone finding the article in search engine results, as well as shares the article with current social media followers and people who send client referrals.
+Doing this opens the door to someone finding the piece in search engine results and sharing the article with current social media followers and people who send client referrals.